Array chunk algorithm example with PHP

 elements starting at 0.
 The last chunk may contain less elements than desired size of the chunk.
 If the second parameter is equal or larger than the original array size, the function returns the original array.
 If size is less than 1, E_WARNING will be thrown.
 The

-parameter takes Boolean value, and if this argument is set to TRUE then the keys are preserved, otherwise the chunk is reindexed starting from 0.
+parameter takes a boolean value, and if this argument is set to TRUE then the keys are preserved, otherwise the chunk is reindexed starting from 0.

 flag as the third parameter: